-Our software, Multiloginapp, spoofs all of the common browser fingerprints, such as screen size, operating system, and others that websites use to track and identify you.
-(Using the same browser fingerprint across your different accounts can lead to account suspension.)
+Our software, Multilogin, masks all of the common browser fingerprints, such as screen size, operating system, and others that websites use to track and identify you.
+As using the same browser fingerprint across your different accounts can lead to account suspension.

 But ultimately, the biggest fingerprint of all is your IP address.
 Using the same IP address with multiple accounts is a big red flag that can, and often does, lead to account suspension.

 You must understand the difference between the two and use the correct type if you wish to keep your accounts safe.
-This unbiased guide will detail the similarities and differences between residential IPs and datacenter proxies from A to Z. If you use proxies to control multiple accounts (whether through Multiloginapp or not), please continue on.
+This unbiased guide will detail the similarities and differences between residential IPs and datacenter proxies from A to Z. If you use proxies to control multiple accounts (whether through Multilogin or not), please continue.

 What is a residential IP?